herbstephens/Universal-TIME-Protocol/README.md

 ## Technologies Used & Prizes Sought
 - **World:** "Best Mini App" category.
 - **Chainlink:** "Connect the World with Chainlink" category.
 - **Filecoin:** "Best dApps powered by Filecoin Onchain Cloud" category.
+Immutable, decentralized, privacy-preserving registry of married World IDs that any dating app (Tinder, Bumble, Hinge, etc.) can query with one API call.
 - **TOP TEN:**

 ## Contributors